weppos/whois/README.md

 ## Acknowledgments

-First of all, I would like to express my most sincere thanks to Cyril Mougel, the author of the first Ruby Whois GEM that has been available since 2007.
+First of all, I would like to express my most sincere thanks to Cyril Mougel, the author of the first Ruby Whois gem that has been available since 2007.
 Cyril has been kind enough to yield me the privilege of using the RubyForge Whois project and the Whois package name to publish this library.
 To express all my gratitude, the release 0.5.0 and all sub sequential versions of the new Whois up to 0.9.x are 100% compatible with Cyril's Whois.

 Whois is largely inspired by other notable Whois projects, most of all the Debian Whois library written and maintained by Marco D'Itri.
 Other good ideas and design decisions come from the PERL `Net::DRI` package.